EDGAR: An Autonomous Driving Research Platform -- From Feature Development to Real-World Application: Autonomous Vehicle Setup

 \subsection{Vehicle}

-The Volkswagen T7 Multivan Style 1.4 eHybrid is a hybrid electric vehicle and provides the basis for the research vehicle \textit{EDGAR}.
-One of the key advantages of using the T7 Multivan Style 1.4 eHybrid for autonomous driving research is its hybrid powertrain.
+The Volkswagen T7 Multivan Style 1.4 eHybrid is a hybrid electric vehicle and the basis for the research vehicle \textit{EDGAR}.
+One of the key advantages of using the T7 Multivan Style 1.4 eHybrid is its hybrid powertrain.
 The vehicle has a 1.4-liter turbocharged four-cylinder engine, an electric motor, and a \SI{13}{\kWh} lithium-ion battery.
-With an estimate of about \SI{1.5}{\kilo\watt} of continuous power, the vehicle's alternator provides enough power to operate the prototype computers and sensors.
+With an estimate of about \SI{1.5}{\kilo\watt} continuous power, the vehicle's alternator provides enough power to operate prototyping computers and sensors.
 Another benefit of the Volkswagen T7 is its advanced features, such as Adaptive Cruise Control, Lane Departure Warning, Park Assist, and Emergency Assist.
 These features provide safety-certified actuator interfaces that can be reused cost-effectively as a fallback for the developed software and comparison.
-In addition, the space inside is advantageous to place all components easily accessible in the trunk and to improve the airflow to cool them.
+Additionally, the space inside is advantageous to placing all components easily accessible in the trunk and improving airflow to cool them.
 A computer is placed between the two front seats with two screens mounted inside the vehicle to visualize the state of the AV software and vehicle during test rides.

 Despite the advantages of using the T7 Multivan Style 1.4 eHybrid as a research platform, there are also some limitations to consider.
 The vehicle is relatively large, which can make it less suitable for testing in densely populated urban areas.
 The vehicle's height especially poses difficulties in sensor placement, with a trade-off between near-field coverage and a far-range sensor focus.